Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-I have some friends who work in the luxury hotel industry and they wax poetic about hotels they dream of visiting someday — hotels with plunge pools overlooking mountains, glass-bottomed overwater bungalows and 50,000 thread count sheets.
+I’m not a girl who dreams about hotels.
+I have some friends who work in the luxury hotel industry and they wax poetic about hotels they dream of visiting someday — hotels with plunge pools overlooking mountains, glass-bottomed overwater bungalows, and 50,000 thread count sheets.

 Me?
-I get their fascination, but hotels aren’t my thing, and they don’t dominate my travel dreams…
+I get their fascination, but hotels aren’t my thing, and they don’t dominate my travel wishlist…

 Except for one.